Top 10 Reasons to Recycle

 - Good For Our Economy

-American companies rely on recycling programs to provide the raw materials they need to make new products.
-Recycling and buying recycled products encourages manufacturers to produce more recycled content products, decreasing waste, lowering our dependence on imported materials and creating a more sustainable economy.
-The Institute for Local Self-Reliance (ILSR) projected the impact of collecting and remanufacturing old newsprint (ONP) instead of paying to have the waste landfilled.
+American companies rely on recycling to provide the raw materials they need to make new products.
+Recycling and buying recycled products encourages manufacturers to produce more recycled content products thus decreasing waste.
+It also lowers our dependence on imported materials and creates a more sustainable economy.
+The Institute for Local Self-Reliance (ILSR) projected the impact of collecting and remanufacturing old newsprint (ONP) instead of paying to have it landfilled.
 ILSR found that for a city of one million residents, a single mill processing 100,000 tons of ONP per year could contribute up to $57 million in annual gross revenues to the local tax base.
 By contrast, disposing of the same material would cost the city $4 million in disposal costs annually (assuming an average tipping fee of $40 per ton).

 - Creates Jobs

 Recycling in the U.S. is a $236 billion a year industry.
 More than 56,000 recycling and reuse enterprises employ 1.1 million workers nationwide.
 Recycling is estimated to create nearly five times as many jobs as landfilling.
 One study reported that 103,000 jobs, or 2.7 percent of all manufacturing jobs in the Northeast region of the United States, are attributed to recycling.
 The jobs created by recycling businesses draw from the full spectrum of the labor market (ranging from low- and semi-skilled jobs to highly skilled jobs).
 Material sorters, dispatchers, truck drivers, brokers, sales representatives, process engineers, and chemists are just some of the jobs needed in the recycling industry.
 Recycling is actively contributing to America’s economic vitality.
 (Source: US EPA, Municipal Solid Waste Generation, Recycling, and Disposal in the United States: Facts and Figures for 2006)